chochain/nanoFORTH/docs/n4_2_how.md

 >> \> DNG negate the first clock ticks<br/>
 >> \> D+ add two clock counts (i.e. (-t0) + t1) to deduce the time difference

-* find out how many bytes of memory has been used
+* to find out how many bytes of memory has been used
 > HRE ⏎<br/>
 > ⇨ 76_ok

-* dump the memory to see how all these words are encoded in the dictionary
+* to dump the memory to see how all these words are encoded in the dictionary
 > 0 HRE DMP ⏎
 >> \> There!
 You can see the hex dump of our **red** ... **blu** ...<br/>
 >> \> in their gory detail all the way up to the latest word **zz**